tcolgate/intrepid-fstopper/README.md

 atmega chips, only a strict subset of Go's functionality can be used.

-- Channels are OK, occasionally useful (essentially a pre-existing, generic ring buffer.
+- Channels are OK, occasionally useful (essentially a pre-existing, generic ring buffer. (may switch to a ring buffer though)
 - Limited use of slices.
-Most slice functions blow out hte firmware.
+Most slice functions blow out the firmware.
 Basic use of `[]byte` is fine, a couple of library functions require slices
 - I have avoided maps (avoided the need for any of the key hashing logic)
 - No interfaces, raw storage is fine, but the runtime required to use them